The values of unipotent characters at unipotent elements for groups of type $E_8$ and ${^2\!E}_6$: Introduction

 The paper is organised as follows.
-In \Cref{SecGood}, we give our definition of good unipotent elements (\Cref{Defgood}) based on an approach of Lusztig \cite{LuWeylUni}, and we relate this notion with the one of split elements (which are only defined in good characteristic) due to Beynon--Spaltenstein \cite{BeSp}.
+In \Cref{SecGood}, we give our definition of good unipotent elements in $\dt E_8(q)$ (\Cref{Defgood}) based on an approach of Lusztig \cite{LuWeylUni}, and we relate this notion with the one of split elements (which are only defined in good characteristic) due to Beynon--Spaltenstein \cite{BeSp}.
 In \Cref{ReeGreen}, we recall some of the theory concerning unipotent (almost) characters, character sheaves and the generalised Springer correspondence, so as to be able to describe Lusztig's algorithm to compute the generalised Green functions, and then we explain our method to get our hands on the unknown roots of unity in this algorithm.
-Sections \ref{p5}--\ref{p2} contain the explicit computations, separated according to the characteristic $p$.
-While our arguments do of course depend on the classification of unipotent classes of groups of type $\dt E_8$ due to Mizuno \cite{MizE7E8} (which has been established independently by Liebeck--Seitz \cite{LieSei}), they do not rely on concrete computations with specific elements in terms of root subgroups as given in \cite{MizE7E8}, so they are robust to possible errors in loc.\ cit.\ in that regard.
-Since it may however be useful to be able to refer to the representatives in \cite{MizE7E8}, we conclude by explaining how one can single out good elements among them for almost all classes (see \Cref{Repgood}).
+Sections \ref{p5}--\ref{p2} contain the explicit computations for the groups $\dt E_8(q)$, separated according to the characteristic $p$.
+While our arguments do of course depend on the classification of unipotent classes of groups of type $\dt E_8$ due to Mizuno \cite{MizE7E8} (with some mistakes as stated in \cite{Sp}; see Liebeck--Seitz \cite{LieSei} for an independent classification), they do not rely on the specific elements in terms of root subgroups as given in \cite{MizE7E8}, so they are robust to errors in loc.\ cit.\ in that regard.
+Since it may however be useful to be able to refer to the representatives in \cite{MizE7E8}, we also explain how one can single out good elements among them for almost all classes (see \Cref{Repgood}).
+We conclude by considering the groups $\leftidx{^2}{\dt E}_6(q)$ with $q$ a power of $p=2$ in \Cref{SectwE6}.